programming-project-2020-21/exception-handling-lab-solutions/README.md

 # Exception Handling

-This exercise list will help you practice different aspects of exception handling in Java.
+These exercises will help you practice different aspects of exception handling in Java.

 Make sure to read the instructions carefully.